 Particle production in hadronic collisions can be classified according to the energy scale of the process involved.
-At high-momentum transfers, $Q^2 \gg \Lambda{QCD}^2$ , perturbative Quantum ChromoDynamics (pQCD) is the appropriate theoretical framework to describe partonic interactions.
+At high-momentum transfers, $Q^2 \gg \Lambda{QCD}^2$ , perturbative Quantum Chromodynamics (pQCD) is the appropriate theoretical framework to describe partonic interactions.
 This approach can be used to quantify parton yields and correlations, whereas the transition from partons to hadrons (hadronization) is a non-perturbative process that has to be treated using phenomenological approaches.
-For momenta of the order of the QCD scale, $\sim 200 \text{ MeV/c}$ , a perturbative treatment is no longer feasible.
-Furthermore, at the center-of-mass energies of the LHC, with momentum transfers of a few GeV/c, the calculated QCD cross sections for $2 \rightarrow 2$ parton scatterings exceed the total hadronic cross section for pp collisions (see for example [16]).
+For momenta of the order of the QCD scale, ~ 200 MeV/c, a perturbative treatment is no longer feasible.
+Furthermore, at the center-of-mass energies of the LHC, with momentum transfers of a few GeV/c, the calculated QCD cross sections for $2 \rightarrow 2$ parton scatterings exceed the total hadronic cross section for pp collisions (see for example [19]).
 This suggests that hard MPI occur in this regime.
 The overall event dynamics cannot be derived fully from first principles and must be described using phenomenological models implemented as general purpose MC generators.
 In these event generator implementations, model-specific choices are made to regulate these processes at low momentum scales.
-This section reviews relevant features of the PYTHIA 8 [29] and EPOS [30] MC event generator models, which are used in this study for data correction and for comparison to our fully corrected results.
+This section reviews relevant features of the PYTHIA 8 [32] and EPOS [33] MC event generator models, which are used in this study for data correction and for comparison to our fully corrected results.
+A more detailed description of different general-purpose MC generators can be found for example in [34].

 PYTHIA 8 In PYTHIA, event generation starts with a primary process that defines the nature of the event.
 At LHC energies, this is in most cases a leading order pQCD partonic scattering.
 At small $p_T$ values, color screening effects need to be taken into account.
 Therefore a cut off, $p{T,0}$ , is introduced, which damps the QCD cross section for $p_T \ll p{T,0}$ .
 This cut off is one of the main tunable model parameters.
-Subsequent partonic processes calculable in pQCD are initial- and final-state radiation, MPI, and the structure of beam remnants.
-The number of MPI in this model depends on the pp impact parameter.
+Subsequent partonic processes calculable in pQCD are initial- and final-state radiation interleaved with MPI, and the structure of beam remnants.
+The number of MPI in this model depends on the impact parameter of the pp collision.
 After these steps, a realistic partonic structure including jets and UE activity is obtained.
-The partonic configuration is hadronized using string fragmentation as described by the Lund string Model [31], followed by the decays of unstable particles.
+The partonic configuration is hadronized using string fragmentation as described by the Lund string model [35], followed by the decays of unstable particles.
 In collisions with several MPI, individual long strings connected to the remnants are replaced by shorter additional strings connecting partons from different MPIs.
-This mechanism, called color reconnection, has been introduced to reproduce the increase of the average transverse momentum with multiplicity observed in data [32].
+This mechanism, called color reconnection, has been introduced to reproduce the increase of the average transverse momentum with multiplicity observed in data [36].
+For the comparison with measured observables, MC simulated samples with Monash-2013 [37] tune and NNPDF2.3 LO PDF set) [38] are used.